Glorious First of June: Britain

 There was, however, a bitter consequence of the awards, rooted in Howe's official dispatch to the Admiralty concerning the battle, which according to some accounts was actually written by Curtis.
 Howe had appended a list to his report containing the names of officers whom he believed merited special reward for their part in the battle.
-The list included Vice-Admirals Graves and Hood, Rear-Admirals Bowyer, Gardner, and Pasley, and Captains Seymour, Pakenham, Cranfield Berkeley, Gambier, John Harvey, Payne, Henry Harvey, Pringle, Duckworth, Elphinstone, Nichols, and Hope.
+The list included Graves, Hood, Bowyer, Gardner, Pasley, Seymour, Pakenham, Berkeley, Gambier, John Harvey, Payne, Henry Harvey, Pringle, Duckworth, Elphinstone, Nichols and Hope.
 Also mentioned were Lieutenants Monkton and Donnelly.
 The list had omitted a number of officers who had served in the battle, and the justice of their omission was a highly controversial issue in the Navy.
-Rear-Admiral Caldwell was the sole British flag officer present not to receive a hereditary honour, although he was promoted to Vice-Admiral on 4 July (as were Bowyer and Gardner).
+Caldwell was the sole British flag officer present not to receive a hereditary honour, although he was promoted to Vice-admiral on 4 July (as were Bowyer and Gardner).
 After studying the ship's logs and reports of the battle, the Admiralty minted a medal to be awarded to the living captains on the list only (although Captain William Parker of HMS Audacious was awarded one as well).
-The captains excluded from the list were furious, and the furore from this selective commendation lasted years: in 1795 Vice-Admiral Caldwell quit the service in anger as a result, while Cuthbert Collingwood, flag captain of Barfleur, refused all awards for future service until the Glorious First of June medal was presented to him as well.
-He eventually received it after the Battle of Cape St Vincent in 1797.
+The captains excluded from the list were furious, and the furore from this selective commendation lasted years: in 1795 Caldwell quit the service in anger as a result, while Cuthbert Collingwood, flag captain of Barfleur, refused all awards for future service until the Glorious First of June medal was presented to him as well.
+He eventually received it after the Battle of Cape St. Vincent in 1797.
 Over five decades later the battle was among the actions recognised by a clasp attached to the Naval General Service Medal, awarded upon application to all British participants still living in 1847.